On the resolution of the sensitivity conjecture: Hao's result

 \subsection{An overview}

 Rubinstein's example of quadratic discrepancy we had seen earlier is still the best known lower bound on $bs(f)$ in terms of $s(f)$.
-But no one had proven anything better than an exponential upper bound until Hao's result, from which it follows that: For all Boolean functions $f$, This bound is concrete, not asymptotic.
-We observe that this result is the combination of two quadratic bounds.
+But no one had proven anything better than an exponential upper bound until Hao's result, from which it follows that: For all Boolean functions $f$, We observe that this concrete bound is the combination of two quadratic bounds.
 From (\ref{degbs}), we conclude that: The other is the conjecture, in Gotsman and Linial's paper, which is what Hao proves.

 \begin{theorem} For all integers $n$ greater than $1$, let $H$ be an arbitrary $(2^{n-1} + 1)$-vertex induced subgraph of $Q_n$, then $\Delta(H) \geq \sqrt{n}$.
 Moreover, this inequality is tight when $n$ is a perfect square. \end{theorem}